 - Relevance – The niche in which the influencer works must be relevant to your business.
 This is crucial in order to reach your target audience.
 In addition, the content style and personality of the influencers should align with your brand image.

 - Engagement – Once you have spotted an influencer with a high follower count, take a look at the comments section to understand how their audience engages with their content.
 Do their social media posts get a lot of likes and comments from their followers?
 How often are these posts shared by their followers?
 You should also evaluate the manner in which the influencer interacts with their fans.
-To get a better idea of an influencer’s engagement rate, you can use my Instagram Engagement Calculator.

 - Experience – Working with influencers who have worked on similar projects earlier is always beneficial.
 They can add further insights to make your campaign more successful.